 The scale of devastation is immense and the need is colossal.

-You can play your part in supporting the people of Mozambique by donating online to our Cyclone Idai appeal or calling 020 8736 1250.
+You can play your part in supporting the work of World Jewish Relief by donating to our appeals or calling 020 8736 1250.
 Your generosity will go a long way in helping to rebuild the lives of the communities hit by the cyclone.

 Woman with dignity kit.